citp/privacy-policy-historical/w/wo/wor/workingpreacher.org.md

 Luther Seminary is fully committed to providing an engaging, informative and useful Web site for its visitors.
 We strive to serve you with helpful resources, invite you into our community and provide helpful interaction with our many programs and offerings.

-Visitors to any Luther Seminary Web page have the opportunity to contact us via e-mail using [this feedback form](https://web.archive.org/web_feedback.aspx).
+Visitors to any Luther Seminary Web page have the opportunity to contact us via email using [this feedback form](https://web.archive.org/global_resources/feedback.aspx).

 The policy of Luther Seminary regarding its officially controlled and operated Web sites is to respect and protect the privacy of its users.
 These users include faculty, staff, students, donors, alumni/ae and other visitors.